 Innovative Housing Strategies & Data-Driven Decisions: Pursue innovative housing strategies to maximize the creation and preservation of affordable housing; use data and research to guide and evaluate housing priorities, policies, and programs.

 In recent years the City of Minneapolis has annually provided $10 million to aid in the production and preservation of affordable housing units.
-These City resources, coupled with state and federal tools and resources, have not been enough to meet the minimum established housing goals set by the Metropolitan Council, the regional policy-making body, planning agency, and provider of essential services for seven counties in the Twin Cities metro, nor are they enough to meet the true demand for affordable housing in Minneapolis.
+These City resources, coupled with state and federal resources, have not been enough to meet the minimum established housing goals set by the Metropolitan Council, the regional policy-making body, planning agency, and provider of essential services for seven counties in the Twin Cities metro, nor are they enough to meet the true demand for affordable housing in Minneapolis.
 More must be done.
 The City needs new and innovative strategies to successfully meet the Allocation of Affordable Housing Need goals set by the Metropolitan Council, as well as the affordable housing development and preservation goals of this comprehensive plan.